-Tanner, who spent his childhood in the United States and Belgium, began playing the piano at the age of six in Sirpa Heikkilä's classes.
+Ossi Tanner spent his childhood in the United States and Belgium and began playing the piano at the age of six in Sirpa Heikkilä's classes.
 After moving to Finland Tanner's artistry rose to a new level.
-He began his studies with Junio Kimanen who guided him towards the soundtrack of his childhood.
-Kimanen also introduced Tanner to the legendary Konstantin Bogino whose classes he attended in Paris.
+He began his studies with Tuula Pulkki and Junio Kimanen, who also introduced Tanner to the legendary Konstantin Bogino, whose classes he attended in Paris.
 At the Paris Conservatoire (CNSMDP), Tanner's teacher was Professor Michel Dalberto.
-Niklas Pokki, and Paavali Jumppanen have also made a great impression on Tanner's artistic image.
-In recent years, Tanner has studied at the Sibelius Academy with professors Erik T. Tawaststjerna and Matti Raekallio, and at the Manhattan School of Music, with Dr. Marc Silverman.
+Also Niklas Pokki and Paavali Jumppanen have made a great impression on Tanner's artistic image.

 "For soloist Ossi Tanner, the concert provided an opportunity for brilliantly soaring bravura, fierce motoric unleashing and sometimes also sparkling reverie."